esa-tu-darmstadt/altis_sycl/README.md

 _Note_:

 When building with CUDA support, the benchmarks currently do not run on other accelerators than the specified CUDA architecture in the CMake file.
-To support older NVIDIA GPUs (feature level < 75) or to also compile kernels for CPUs, change the compiler arguments.
+To either support older NVIDIA GPUs (feature level < 75) or compile kernels for CPUs, change the corresponding compiler arguments.

-## Run Benchmarks on FPGA or FPGA emulator
+## Running Benchmarks on FPGA or FPGA emulator
 For FPGAs, the binaries are located under the `build/cuda/levelX/benchmarkX` folders.
 Pass `--fpga` to use the FPGA or `--fpga_emu` to use the emulator.
 If you try to run e.g., a FPGA bitstream on an emulator or the CPU, you will get a INVALID_BINARY error message.